Inflectra/spira-documentation/docs/RemoteLaunch-User-Guide/WebLOAD.md

 ![](img/WebLOAD_6.png)

 ### Using Parameterized Test Cases

-Currently the WebLOAD automation engine does not support the passing of parameter values from SpiraPlan to WebLOAD.
+Currently the WebLOAD automation engine does not support the passing of parameter values from Spira to WebLOAD.
 Only the file path to the WebLOAD project file (*.tpl) file can be passed.
 Other parameters must be set in RemoteLaunch as illustrated earlier.

-## Executing WebLOAD Test Sets from SpiraPlan
+## Executing WebLOAD Test Sets from Spira

-Before we can executed tests we need to setup the appropriate automation hosts and test sets in SpiraPlan.
-Once this is done, there are two ways to execute automated test cases in SpiraPlan:
+Before we can executed tests we need to setup the appropriate automation hosts and test sets in Spira.
+Once this is done, there are two ways to execute automated test cases in Spira:

 1. Schedule the test cases to be executed on a specific computer (local or remote) at a date/time in the future
 2. Execute the test cases right now on the local computer.

 ### Setup the Automation Hosts and Test Sets

-Go to Testing \> Automation Hosts from the main navbar in SpiraPlan to display the list of automation hosts.
+Go to Testing \> Automation Hosts from the main navbar in Spira to display the list of automation hosts.

 ![](img/WebLOAD_7.png)